anenthusiastic/age-gender-race-detection/README.md

 # 2.5) Estimating from video and photo

-I used oafy library and opencv methods to play video with youtube url.
+I used pafy library and opencv methods to play video with youtube url.
 I used opencv library's methods for photo estimation.

 # 3) SCREENS FROM APP